jb262/UINames.Net/README.md

 If the minLength is specified, the persons' names will be at least as long as the given number, otherwise their minumum length will be zero.

-If the maxLength is spcified, the persons' names will be at most as long as the given number, otherwise their maximum legth will be unbounded.
+If the maxLength is specified, the persons' names will be at most as long as the given number, otherwise their maximum length will be unbounded.
 #### Remarks
-Non-Latin names, such as Greek, Chinese, etc. and umlauts, might be displayed as some funny characters.
+The API limits the users' requests to 7 requests per minute.
+A single request is limited to 500 names, so the API allows requesting 3,500 random names per minute.